 Optimize Website Login Page for Mobile

-A mobile-friendly design is a must for all of the website.
+A mobile-friendly design is a must for all of the website and for sign-in page design too.
 Double-check that the login page looks good both on desktop and mobile screens.

 Excellent Sign In Form Examples